thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/splashkit/documentation/Tutorial-Proposals/Getting-Started-With-Sprites-in-Splashkit-Outline-Csharp.md

 ---
-Title: Getting Started With Sprites in Splashkit Outline - C
+title: Getting Started With Sprites in Splashkit Outline - C
 ---

 ### Introduction